dhashe/dhashe.github.io/content/articles/poodle-walks.md

 We often call Archie a "Royal Standard Poodle", which is not an official AKC breed, but is colloquially a thing that very big poodles can be called.
 No one else ever called him a royal standard poodle.
 Although in fairness, we haven't seen any other royal standard poodles in Manhattan.

+*Update 12/2/2024: By now, two people have called him a royal standard poodle.
+I haven't continued keeping records so all that I can say is that the percentage for royal standard poodle is non-zero.*

 # Compliments

 I recorded what compliment words people used when commenting on Archie.